terraform-google-modules/terraform-google-bigquery/docs/upgrading_to_bigquery_v1.0.md

 # Upgrading to Bigquery v1.0

-The v1.0 release of BigQuery is a backwards incompatible release and features changes, specifically with the replacement of `table_id` and `schema_file`, to `tables` which contains a list of maps with elements identified as `table_id` and `schema_file`.
+The v1.0 release of BigQuery is a backwards incompatible release and has features changes, specifically with the replacement of `table_id` and `schema_file`, to `tables` which contains a list of maps with elements identified as `table_id` and `schema_file`.

 ## Migration Instructions